Slope Safety

 Skiing can be enjoyed in many ways.
 At ski areas you may see people using alpine, snowboard, telemark, cross country and other specialized ski equipment.
 Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce.
 Observe the code listed below and share with other skiers the responsibility for a great on-hill experience.

-- Always stay in control, and be able to stop or avoid other people or objects.
+• Always stay in control, and be able to stop or avoid other people or objects.

-- People ahead of you have the right of way.
-It is your responsibility to avoid them.
+• People ahead or downhill of you have the right-of-way.
+You must avoid them.

-- Observe all posted signs and warnings.
-Keep off closed trails and out of closed areas.
+• Keep off closed trails and out of closed areas.